angarsky/diveintopython/learn/functions/recursion.md

 This recursive function performs **binary search** on a sorted array by **calling itself** with smaller subarrays until it finds the target or reaches the base case where the low index is greater than the high index.

-## Common mistakes and pitfalls in Python Recursion
+## Common Mistakes and Pitfalls in Python Recursion

 Python recursive functions can be a powerful tool in solving complex problems, but they can also be prone to common mistakes and pitfalls.
 Here are some common mistakes to avoid when using Python recursion: